qbead/qbeadWebsite/content/book/transpile.md

                               x=>x.replace(pair[0], pair[1]));
 ```

 `pair` is just the pair of keywords that we need to translate: the C++ one and the Javascript one.
 For instance one such pair would be `['int', 'var']`.
 Obviously, we are losing some fidelity in the translation, especially around data types, and we can only use C++ constructs close to the Javascript syntax, but for a well-controlled educational snippet of code that is all we need.
-A big part of engineering is to know when to not overengineer your solution.
+A big part of engineering is to know when to not over engineer your solution.

 The regex needs to be a bit more carefully designed, as we want to turn `int intensity` into `var intensity`, not `var varensity` which a simple replace would have given us.
 We use non-capturing groups for that.
 Consider the `(?:[^\w])` piece in `(?:[^\w])(keyword)(?:[^\w])`.
 It matches everything that is not (`^`) a word-character (`\w`), i.e. not `a-zA-Z0-9_`.
 However, it does not capture it due to the `?:` prefix for the group.
 Thus, this regex captures only `keyword` as long as it is not a substring in another word.
 Now we just need to build up our dictionary of keywords...